konradszulc/Musical_Journey_Search_JS_Project_2/README.md

 - GitHub Pages (for frontend): https://konradszulc.github.io/Musical_Journey_Search_JS_Project_2/
 - Render Backend (for API proxy): https://musical-journey-search-js-project-2.onrender.com/api/lastfm

-NOTE: Render deployment is on free version thus will sleep due to inactivity until called upon, before testing give some time for backend to boot up.
+**IMPORTANT NOTE:** Render deployment is on free version thus will sleep due to inactivity until called upon, before testing give some time for backend to boot up, by going directly to render site link posted above.
+You can also send a search artist on GitHub pages, which should wake the server up as well in some time, if not after 90 seconds will show timeout, press search again.
 After it is up and running, requests will be faster.

 ### Local Testing (how to deploy)